 127.0.0.1, so the Pi uses the Pi Hole to resolve the names he needs.
 The gateway and the netmask should be set accordingly to your network.

-Your Pi now have two IPs.
+Have you done the proper configuration, restart your network or reboot.
+Your Pi now have two static IPs.
 Let’s check it.

 $ ip a